abinit/abinit/doc/tutorial/eph4zpr.md

 In state-of-the-art *ab-initio* perturbative methods, the e-ph coupling is described within DFT by expanding the KS effective potential up to the **second order in the atomic displacement**, and the vibrational properties are obtained with DFPT [[cite:Gonze1997]], [[cite:Baroni2001]].
-Note that anharmonic effects that become relevant at "high" temperature are not included in the present formalism.
+Note that anharmonic effects that may become relevant at "high" temperature are not included in the present formalism.

-The e-ph self-energy consists of two terms: the **frequency-dependent Fan-Migdal** (FM) self-energy and the **static and Hermitian Debye-Waller** (DW) part (see e.g. [[cite:Giustino2017]] and references therein)
+The e-ph self-energy consists of two terms: the **frequency-dependent Fan-Migdal** (FM) self-energy and the **static and Hermitian Debye-Waller** (DW) part (see e.g. [[cite:Giustino2017]] and references therein):

 $$ \Sigma^\eph(\ww, T) = \Sigma^\FM(\ww, T) + \Sigma^{\DW}(T). $$